atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Earlier in this guide you should have mapped your foundation team members to the [initial set of functional roles](2-1-map-people-to-foundation-roles.md) to be played in support of your AWS environment.

-The following table shows a mapping of those functional roles to a set of AWS SSO groups and permissions.
-Although AWS Control Tower automaitcally provised many of the AWS SSO groups, several of the groups in the table are not pre-defined.
+The following table represents a mapping of those functional roles to a set of AWS SSO groups and permissions.
+Although AWS Control Tower automaitcally provisioned most of the AWS SSO groups, several of the groups in the table are not pre-defined.
 You will create these custom groups later in this section.

 |Foundation Functional Role|AWS SSO Groups|Effective Permissions|
 |---	|---	|--- |